rishihot55/festember-photobooth-demo/README.md

 - `GET /students` - Returns the list of students along with their roll no and RFID card no., etc.
 - `POST /images` - Accepts a base64 encoded image and festember_id and stores the image in the storage folder.
 - `GET /images` - Displays the festember ID as well as the filename of the image
+- `GET /images/today` - Get the images uploaded for the given day
+- `GET /images/festember_id/:id` - Get all images uploaded by the person with the given Festember ID
+- `GET /images/view` - An interface for viewing all images

 ## TODO
 - Route to display the festember ID and the images in order to send to the Festember server.